lijiawang1/reproducibility_materials/code/README_code.md

 The manuscript summarizes the case study results in Table 1 and Figure 6 in Section 3.2.
 The R code to produce the table and figure are available in the files located at the "code" folder:

 * "Table 1 results.R": reproduces Table 1 as presented in the manuscript. (<3min)
-	* "Figure 6 results.R": reproduces plots in Figure 6 as presented in the manuscript.
-By change the code 'feature_method = "m1"', user can get the half violin plots for the corresponding featurization method where "mi" stands for featurization method M.i proposed in section 3.1. e.g., "m1", "m2", "m3", "m4". (<3min)
+* "Figure 6 results.R": reproduces plots in Figure 6 as presented in the manuscript.By change the code 'feature_method = "m1"', user can get the half violin plots for the corresponding featurization method where "mi" stands for featurization method M.i proposed in section 3.1. e.g., "m1", "m2", "m3", "m4". (<3min)

 These R code files take the results generated from previous steps, which are stored in the "output" folder, as inputs.
 By running these files, you can reproduce the results and generate Table 1 and Figure 6 based on the stored outputs.
 Again, before running these R files, please ensure that the user specifies the path to the entire folder, by modifying the code "setwd("~/Desktop/reproducibility_materials")".